george-ma/ShowTime/README.md

 Open the following two Heroku Sites in the **following order**:

 `Note`: Since we were usually angular, we were having some issues running both angular/express on the same server.
 We had to use two Heroku servers as a result.

-(You need to open the backend because Heroku snoozes the server if they have been inactive for some time; leave both servers open)
+(You need to open the backend first, because Heroku snoozes the server if it has been inactive for some time)

 1. https://show-time-309.herokuapp.com [backend]
 2. https://show-time-front.herokuapp.com [backend]